indvd00m/json-tool/README.md

-# InfoExtracter
+# JsonData

 Scripting tool for Tabletop Simulator.

-InfoExtracter is a tool for extracting in-game objects info in JSON-format.
+JsonData is a tool for extracting in-game objects info in JSON-format.

 ## Using

-Subscribe to InfoExtracter at Steam Workshop:
+Subscribe to JsonData at Steam Workshop:

 https://steamcommunity.com/sharedfiles/filedetails/?id=1332014467

-Load Tabletop Simulator, select Workshop section and load InfoExtracter.
+Load Tabletop Simulator, select Workshop section and load JsonData.
-Click on InfoExtracter with right button and select "Save object".
-Load any other game and move InfoExtracter to table from "Saved objects" panel.
+Click on JsonData with right button and select "Save object".
+Load any other game and move JsonData to table from "Saved objects" panel.

 ## Issue tracking